toolateralus/scorch-interpreter/scorch_src/ideas & documentation/general.md

 else does not currently require an if following it to do a comparison. this is not a planned feature.

+also, you MUST put the { on the same line as the if and the condition, and the else MUST be on the same line as the } and {
+this is not permanent
 ```
+if something{
+	...
+}

+if other_thing {
+	...
+} else this_other_thing {
+	...
+}

 if true {
    ...
 } else false {